Wajkt0r/ProjectManager/README.md

 <h1 align="center" id="title">Project Manager</h1>
 <p align="center"><img src="https://img.shields.io/badge/.NET-7.0-8A2BE2" alt="shields"></p>

-<p id="description"><b>Project Manager</b> is an application designed to efficiently manage projects.
-With Project Manager, users can create, plan, and track progress in various projects, including group projects where users can collaborate by adding team members.
-The application allows detailed task management (create, edit, delete tasks) within projects.
-Users can assign tasks to specific team members and provide real-time feedback through the built-in comments section.
-Currently, it supports both individual and group task management functionalities, with additional features under development.
-The project is tailored for IT projects, with specific roles such as Backend, Frontend, and Tester for task allocation and management.
-In the future, the roles will be adapted to fit various types of projects beyond IT.</p>
+<p id="description"><b>Project Manager</b> is an application designed to efficiently manage projects across various industries.
+It enables users to create, plan, and track progress in different types of projects, including group projects that emphasize team collaboration.
+The application offers comprehensive task management functionality, allowing users to create, edit, and delete tasks, assign them to specific team members, and log time spent on each task.
+Additionally, users can enhance communication by providing real-time feedback through the built-in comments section.
+The app supports the creation of custom project roles, while features such as time logging ensure efficient progress tracking.</p>

 ## Contents
 - [Technologies Used](#technologies-used)